The many classical faces of quantum structures: Toposes

-This procedure is called \emph{Bohrification}: \begin{enumerate} \item Start with a quantum system $A$. \item Change the rules of the ambient set theory and logic by moving to the topos of contextual sets over $\cC(A)$. \item The quantum system $A$ turns into a classical system, given by the canonical contextual set $C \mapsto C$. \end{enumerate} Thus we may study the quantum system $A$ as if it were a classical system.
+Thus, we may study the quantum system $A$ as if it were a classical system.
 Of course, we lose the same information as in the previous section.
 For example, we can only hope to reconstruct the Jordan structure of $A$ from the contextual set $C \mapsto C$.
 Nevertheless, placing it in a topos of its peers opens up many possibilities.
 In particular, we may try to find a configuration space inside the topos.
 It turns out that Gelfand duality can be formulated so that its proof is constructive, and hence applies inside the topos.
 This involves talking about \emph{locales} rather than topological spaces.
-We may think of a locale as a topological space that forgot it had points; most of topology can be formulated to work for locales as well.
-Again we cannot go into more detail here, but for more information on locales see~\cite{johnstone:stonespaces}.
+We may think of a locale as a topological space that forgot it had points.

+More precisely, a locale may be thought of as the partially ordered family of open sets of a topological space, but without a carrier set of points.
+Most of topology can be formulated to work for locales as well.
+Again, we cannot go into more detail here, but for more information on locales see~\cite{johnstone:stonespaces}.

-\begin{corollary}\cite{banaschewskimulvey06} Let $A$ be a C*-algebra.
-In the topos of contextual sets over $\cC(A)$, there is a compact Hausdorff locale $X$ such that the canonical contextual set is of the form $C(X)$. \end{corollary}
+\begin{Corollary}[\cite{banaschewskimulvey06}] Let $A$ be a C*-algebra.
+In the topos of contextual sets over $\cC(A)$, there is a compact Hausdorff locale $X$ such that the canonical contextual set is of the form $C(X)$. \end{Corollary}